 20.3 Hu Shih Version of Chan and Revisions

 In the same issue of the journal, featured the response of Suzuki, “Zen: A Reply to Hu Shih.”
-My own commentary continued: “Hu Shih resented Suzuki’s claim that human reason could not evaluate Zen, that Zen was illogical and irrational by nature and therefore impervious to the historical approach.
-Yet Hu Shih’s views were forgotten outside the ranks of scholarship, which has since tended to prove those views correct.
+Suzuki did not retract his ideology.
+He maintained that Zen had to be understood within.
+The "irrational" Zen was generally triumphant outside China.
+"Hu Shih’s views were forgotten outside the ranks of scholarship, which has since tended to prove those views correct.
 In the uncritical sectors elsewhere, the influence of ahistorical Zen has been disastrous in various aspects of New Age belief and sentiment” (Some Philosophical Critiques and Appraisals, p.
 107).

-Professor McRae has complained that Hu Shih interpreted the career of Shen-hui in terms of a major transformation in Chinese intellectual and cultural history.
+McRae has complained that Hu Shih interpreted the career of Shen-hui as a major transformation in Chinese intellectual and cultural history.
 “Hu defined this transformation as the reassertion of native Chinese values and the rejection of the Buddhist ideas that were so popular during the Six Dynasties and early T’ang dynasty periods” (art.cit., p.
 231).
 The basic fulcrum for this interpretation was the teaching of “sudden enlightenment” promoted by Shen-hui, a doctrine which Hu Shih viewed as being inherently Chinese in outlook.
 McRae urges that, although Chan Buddhism did undergo a major transformation in the latter half of the eighth century, this did not amount to a revolution in Chinese intellectual history.
 Further, Shen-hui was only one of a number of monks involved in this process of change, and the “sudden” teaching was only one of the doctrinal factors involved (McRae, art.cit., p.
 232).

 Hu Shih referred, in his 1953 article, to the teaching of Shen-hui in terms of a “new Ch’an which renounces ch’an itself and is therefore no ch’an at all.”
-Professor McRae juxtaposes this verdict with his own critical reflection that Shen-hui failed to give gradual cultivation any serious consideration, despite his concession to a period of such cultivation subsequent to insight or “awakening.”
+McRae juxtaposes this verdict with his own critical reflection that Shen-hui failed to give gradual cultivation any serious consideration, despite his concession to a period of such cultivation subsequent to insight or “awakening.”
 McRae assesses Shen-hui “as a missionary concerned only with increasing the size of the flock” (McRae, art.cit., p.
 254).
 Further, “the central thread that unites all of Shen-hui’s ideas and activities was his vocation of lecturing from the ordination platform” (ibid.).
 The same scholar states: “Shen-hui’s polemical fervour correlates with doctrinal and practical superficiality” (art.cit., p.
 251).

-The image of the myopic Chan evangelist lends a critical context to attendant events celebrated in Chan lore.
-Shen-hui was the disciple of Hui-neng (638-713) and successfully campaigned for the public recognition of this obscure monk as the sixth Chan patriarch.
-The famous Platform Sutra purports to preserve a sermon of Hui-neng, but that document is now thought to have been composed c.780 by a member of an early Chan grouping known as the Ox-head school.
+The image of a myopic Chan evangelist lends a critical context to attendant events celebrated in Chan lore.
+Shen-hui was the disciple of Hui-neng (638-713) and successfully campaigned for public recognition of this obscure monk as the sixth Chan patriarch.
+The famous Platform Sutra purports to preserve a sermon of Hui-neng.
+That document is now thought to have been composed c.780 by a member of an early Chan grouping known as the Ox-head school.
 The teaching of the legendary Hui-neng apparently reaped oblivion.
 See Philip B. Yampolsky, The Platform Sutra of the Sixth Patriarch (1967).
 Shen-hui is now seen to have distorted the teaching of the so-called Northern School of Chan in his campaign against the “gradualists.”
 See McRae, The Northern School and the Formation of Early Chan Buddhism (1986).
 See also McRae, Seeing Through Zen: Encounter, Genealogy, and Transformation in Chinese Chan Buddhism (2003).

 The Shen-hui depiction of “Northern School” has been questioned.
 That maligned contingent apparently considered themselves to be representatives of the “Southern School,” here meaning South India, from where the first Chan patriarch Bodhidharma had supposedly originated.
 Tsung-mi (Zongmi), who claimed to be the fifth patriarch of Shen-hui’s ho-tze lineage, “was in many respects much closer to the Northern School than to his proclaimed master Shen-hui” (Bernard Faure, The Rhetoric of Immediacy, 1991, p.
 13).
 For Tsung-mi, see 20.7 below.

-Such considerations have prompted the suggestion that “the demarcation line drawn by historians between the two schools may be purely fictitious or at least unstable” (ibid.).
+Such considerations have prompted a suggestion that “the demarcation line drawn by historians between the two schools may be purely fictitious or at least unstable” (Faure 1991:13).
 See also Faure, The Will to Orthodoxy: A Critical Genealogy of Northern Chan Buddhism (1997).
-See also Heinrich Dumoulin, Zen Buddhism: A History: Vol. 1: India and China (1988), p. xx, for the observation: “the abundant historiographical literature that has emerged during the past two decades shows that Suzuki’s thesis on the ahistoricity of Zen has not really been accepted.”
+See also Heinrich Dumoulin, Zen Buddhism: A History: Vol. 1: India and China (1988), p. xx, for the relevant observation: “The abundant historiographical literature that has emerged during the past two decades shows that Suzuki’s thesis on the ahistoricity of Zen has not really been accepted.”

 20.4 Hinayana and Shakyamuni Buddha

-At CUL I was also able to research the nowadays less popular subject of Hinayana Buddhism, the so-called Lesser Vehicle in contradistinction to the Mahayana (Greater Vehicle).
+At CUL, I was also able to research the nowadays less popular subject of Hinayana Buddhism, the so-called Lesser Vehicle in contradistinction to the Mahayana (Greater Vehicle).
 Hinayana represents the early Buddhism as split into the numerous offshoots which developed from “primitive” Buddhism.
 The search for Shakyamuni (Gautama) Buddha is a rather pressing matter.
 Only one of the Hinayana sects survived into later centuries, namely the Theravada, associated in some minds with a gloomy monasticism far inferior to the paradoxes of Zen.
 The resuscitation of Shakyamuni is not to be underestimated.
 Buddhism began in a North Indian habitat obscured by legend, textual intricacies, and sectarian rivalries.

 The original Buddhist lifestyle was itinerant, with a break during the rainy season.
 When monasteries developed along the itinerant routes, new forms of organisation and economic complexity developed, peaking during the Mahayana era which started about the time of Christ.

-Though Nagarjuna is often described as a Mahayanist, one erudite work about this exponent stated on the cover: “The book shows that Nagarjuna’s ideas are neither original nor are they an advancement from the early Buddhist period; Nagarjuna is not a Mahayanist.”
+Nagarjuna is often described as a Mahayanist.
+However, one erudite work about this exponent stated on the cover: “The book shows that Nagarjuna’s ideas are neither original nor are they an advancement from the early Buddhist period; Nagarjuna is not a Mahayanist.”
 That description comes via courtesy of the State University of New York Press.
 The author of the book was Professor David J. Kalupahana.
 The title was Nagarjuna: The Philosophy of the Middle Way (1986).

 Over the course of centuries, Nagarjuna became rated as a second Buddha by Mahayanist canonisers.
 Professor Kalupahana disputes this mythologisation, observing that such a pronounced elevation arose because the Mahayana schools refused to recognise the spiritual status of many early disciples of Shakyamuni mentioned in Hinayana texts (ibid., p.2).

 Professor Kalupahana was not the first scholar to express the “non-Mahayanist” theme.
 He duly stressed that A.K.
 Warder was “one of the first to raise the question whether Nagarjuna was a Mahayanist” (ibid., p.
 7).
 Professor Warder was one of the more daunting Indian scholars of the 1960-80 period, an expert in both Indian Buddhist and Hindu literature.
 In the lengthy work Indian Buddhism (1970; second edn, Banarsidass 1980, p.
 376), Warder stressed the apparent absence of reference by Nagarjuna, especially in his major work, to the Mahayana or Mahayana sutras.
 “His references to sutras are all to the old (Hinayana) Tripitaka, mostly to the Samyukta; he writes simply as a Buddhist trying to establish the correct interpretation of the Tripitaka as recognised by all Buddhists.”
-Further, the same scholar deduced that “he (Nagarjuna) was claimed by the Mahayanists as their own, but his real position would seem to have been not to take sides in a provocative controversy hardly conducive to progress on the way” (ibid., pp. 376-7).
+Further, the same scholar deduced: “He (Nagarjuna) was claimed by the Mahayanists as their own, but his real position would seem to have been not to take sides in a provocative controversy hardly conducive to progress on the way” (ibid., pp. 376-7).
 Warder stated that five works other than the Karika were “probably” by Nagarjuna (ibid., p.
 375).